 The M.Ost part-time programme is structured as a 'spiral curriculum', with students revisiting the same topics throughout the degree, with the subject matter increasing in complexity and reinforcing previous learning.

-The course is divided into five phases:
+The course is divided into four phases:

 You will complete a number of units at each year of study focusing on five key areas: Professionalism, The Functioning Human, Patient Care, Research and Enquiry, Being an Osteopath.